 In August 2016 the old axle tree was removed and a new one was been created by Ian Clark Restorations.
 This new axle was installed in early 2017.
 When you step inside the mill you can see the wonderful craftsmanship that has gone into creating this crucial part of the working machinery of the mill.

-The next step was start the preparation work around the mill pond and this began in the spring of 2017, shortly after the installation of the axle.
-The narrow access around the pond was quite difficult for the contractors to negotiate and unfortunately during this work damage was caused to the mill pond wall, putting a further delay into the restoration programme.
+The next step was to start the preparation work around the mill pond and this began in the spring of 2017, shortly after the installation of the axle.
+The narrow access around the pond was quite difficult for the contractors to negotiate and unfortunately during this work damage was caused to the mill pond wall, putting a delay into the restoration programme.

-The pond wall was surveyed and the necessary permissions sought to repair this to enable the restoration to be completed.
-Work started in the autumn of 2018 and, although there have been some delays to the completion, we hope to see the mill working again very soon.
+The pond wall was surveyed and the necessary permissions sought to enable the restoration to be completed.